I have been through a few deployments myself, and I’m always amazed by some of the comments received.

 Do some people cheat?
 Sure they do – both here in the states and overseas.
 But people cheat in civilian marriages too.
 Being in the military has no bearing on that.

 If removing that from your marriage because thousands of miles separate you means you no longer have a marriage, there are much bigger issues.
 The deployment didn’t make either of you cheat.

 7. How can you sleep at night knowing your husband is a murderer?
 Won’t you be afraid when he comes home?

 8. I’m so sorry your husband had to be deployed.
-Don’t you just hate President Bush?
+Don’t you hate President (Insert Name)?